 The Analytics module only tracks events triggered within the

 web context.
 To track events triggered from another context, change the

 database property for the

 coveoanalytics site by creating a patch element in the

 Coveo.SearchProvider.Custom.config file (see Tracking Usage Analytics Events When Production Database is not Named Web).

 Recording a search event relies on two elements: Cause and Dimensions.

 - A Cause has a name and a type.
 It is itself a Dimension.

 - A Dimension is a grouping of metadata key-value pairs principally exploited within the dashboards, reports and explorers within the Coveo Cloud Usage Analytics pages.
 For examples of Dimensions, see Usage Analytics Dimensions.

-You can now learn how to configure custom metadata for your analytics (see Adding Custom Usage Analytics Metadata in Coveo for Sitecore) and how to enable logging of page view events (see Logging Page View Events).
+You can now learn how to configure custom metadata for your analytics (see Adding Custom Usage Analytics Metadata in Coveo for Sitecore) and how to enable logging of view events (see Logging View Events).